Rodrigo-lpds/movie_catalog/README.md

 ## Description

-This application is the CESAR inova.acao Afro Bootcamp and simulates a movie catalog iteration with the features of adding movies, adding actors, adding comments(reviews) to the movies, and one log to store approved comments.
+This application is the second project of CESAR inova.acao Afro Bootcamp and simulates a movie catalog iteration with the features of adding movies, adding actors, adding comments(reviews) to the movies, and one log to store approved comments.

 ## Requirements